 Make combos depending on the theme of your holidays

-Don’t restrict limit yourself to destinations that are in close proximity to each other and therefore on the same ferry route.
-Although it is the most convenient it may not be the best option for you, especially if you’re after holidays that have a specific running theme.
+Don’t restrict yourself to destinations close to each other and, therefore, on the same ferry routes.
+Although it is the most convenient, it may not be the best option for you, especially after holidays with a specific running theme.

-If you’re after a romantic getaway -or even on your honeymoon- the best island-hopping route is Santorini – Milos – Folegandros.
+If you’re after a romantic getaway -or even on your honeymoon- the best island-hopping route is the island group of Santorini – Milos – Folegandros.

 If you’re a history fiend and would love to explore the ancient heritage Greece is known for, try Rhodes-Crete.

 If you’re seeking to let your hair down and party like it’s 1999, the combination of Mykonos- Paros – Ios will blow your mind!
-Last but not least, if you want to take a dive in the best beaches the country has to offer, arguably Crete – Ios – Mykonos is the route for you.
+Last but not least, if you want to take a dive on the best beaches the Greek islands have to offer, arguably Crete – Ios – Mykonos is the route for you.

-Spread across the Greek sea decorating the magical landscape like little diamonds on the sparkling waters of the Saronic, the Aegean and the Ionian Sea, the Greek islands make island-hopping not only a breeze but a must!
-Spend your time in Greece getting to know as many as you can and you won’t regret it; if anything, you’ll come back to visit more!
+Spread across the Greek sea decorating the magical landscape like little diamonds on the sparkling waters of the Saronic, Aegean, and the Ionian Sea, the Greek islands make island-hopping a breeze and a must!
+Spend your time in Greece getting to know as many as you can, and you won’t regret it; if anything, you’ll come back to visit more!

-There’s nothing quite like experiencing the island life like a local; the magical landscapes, the golden-sand beaches, the delectable cuisine, and the welcoming locals, all get together to create the optimum adventure.
+There’s nothing quite like experiencing the island life like a local; the magical landscapes, the golden sandy beaches, the delectable cuisine, and the welcoming locals all get together to create the optimum adventure.
 Our handpicked Greek island tours are the best way to do so!